Jahia/bootstrap4/README.md

 ## How to apply this refactoring?
 A groovy script has been made to refactor existing content.
 To execute this script, go to the  *Groovy Console* (via the tools http://localhost:8080/tools).
 The name of the script is **grid-rename.groovy**
 First, you can execute this script to test it without checking the *Apply refactoring*.
 It will list the nodes that will need to be updated.
 Then, you can check the **Apply refactoring** to save the updates by on the default workspace.
 If you get an error during script execution, have a look at the console to get the list of nodes to manually publish.
-Then you van try to run the script again.
+Then you can try to run the script again.

 ## What is done on this script?